leptos-rs/book/src/15_global_state.md

 ## Option #3: Create a Global State Store

+> Some of this content is duplicated from the section on complex iteration with stores [here](../view/04b_iteration.md#option-4-stores).
+Both sections are intermediate/optional content, so I thought some duplication couldn’t hurt.

 Stores are a new reactive primitive, available in Leptos 0.7 through the accompanying `reactive_stores` crate.
 (This crate is shipped separately for now so we can continue to develop it without requiring a version change to the whole framework.)

 Stores allow you to wrap an entire struct, and reactively read from and update individual fields without tracking changes to other fields.